GoofGarage/Win11Clean/02_OOBE_SETUP.md

 ---

+## 1.3 Let's connect you to a network

+1. When prompted, you will need to connect to a network.

+   If your wireless adapter was detected, connect to an existing WiFi network.
+   If you have an ethernet port, plug an ethernet cable connected to your etnwork into an available RJ-45 port on the computer.
+   If you only use wireless nad your wireless adapter was not detected, plug in an USB/Flash drive containing the drivers for your wireless adapter, and click "Install driver."

+2. Click the ***"Next"*** button.

+   At this point, setup will indicate, "Just a moment, checking for updates."

+3. After installing updates, the Windows OOBE Setup will restart.
+After restarting, Setup will continue.

-## 1.3 Out of Box Experience, Hostname
+## 1.4 Out of Box Experience, Hostname

+1. When prompted, you will need to connect to a network.
+You completed this in the previous section.
+2. Click the ***"Next"*** button.
-1. When prompted ***"Let's name your device"*** enter a hostname in the [Name your device] text box.
+3. When prompted ***"Let's name your device"*** enter a hostname in the [Name your device] text box.

    This will be the _DNS hostname_ and _legacy NETBIOS name_ of your computer.
    This is very relevant outside of the most basic home network setups.
    You can always change this later.

 2. Click the ***"Next"*** button.
-3. Setup will restart.
+3. The Windows OOBE Setup will restart.
 After restarting, Setup will continue.

 ---